Jacob Barnes: Washington Nationals

 On February 16, 2024, Barnes signed a minor league contract with the Washington Nationals.
 After seven scoreless appearances for the Triple–A Rochester Red Wings, Barnes was added to Washington's major league roster on April 23.
-In 63 appearances for Washington, Barnes compiled an 8-3 record and 4.36 ERA with 55 strikeouts across 66 innings pitched.
+In 63 appearances for Washington, Barnes compiled an 8–3 record and 4.36 ERA with 55 strikeouts across 66 innings pitched.

 Toronto Blue Jays (second stint)

 On February 17, 2025, Barnes signed a minor league contract with the Toronto Blue Jays.
 On March 27, the Blue Jays selected Barnes' contract after he made the team's Opening Day roster.
-In six appearances for Toronto, he struggled to an 0-1 record and 9.00 ERA with five strikeouts over eight innings of work.
+In six appearances for Toronto, he struggled to an 0–1 record and 9.00 ERA with five strikeouts over eight innings of work.
 Barnes was designated for assignment following the promotion of Paxton Schultz on April 20.
 He elected free agency after clearing waivers on April 22.
 On April 26, Barnes re-signed with the Blue Jays on a minor league contract.
-In 22 appearances for the Triple-A Buffalo Bisons, he pitched to a 2-1 record and 6.84 ERA with 20 strikeouts and one save over 25 innings of work.
+In 22 appearances for the Triple-A Buffalo Bisons, he pitched to a 2–1 record and 6.84 ERA with 20 strikeouts and one save over 25 innings of work.
 Barnes was released by the Blue Jays organization on August 1.

+Algodoneros de Unión Laguna

+On May 1, 2026, Barnes signed with the Algodoneros de Unión Laguna of the Mexican League.